 Let’s be honest, we do get burnt quite frequently, be it due to the sun exposure or while cooking something in the kitchen, burns are like the common household injuries and nobody is spared.
+Sadly, there are also burn injuries where someone else is at fault and you need to seek legal advice when damages can cover your costs for loss of earnings and medical treatment.

-There are types of burns and basically, they are categorized by how severe they are, for example, a first-degree burn is considered to be the least severe burn since only the outer skin is damaged during that.
+There are types of burns and basically, they are categorised by how severe they are, for example, a first-degree burn is considered to be the least severe burn since only the outer skin is damaged during that.

 Degrees of burns